-The list of questions of whether or not you need to get your home furnace fixed by an HVAC Pro could unluckily be a very short one for homeowners especially if you are in the midst of winter’s cold spell.
-And while a furnace repair may be inevitable, most homeowners are not thrilled to face the reality of having to spend more money on getting a furnace replaced particularly when the holidays are just around the corner or when a lot of industries are in the slow season.
+Repair vs replace furnace is a commonly asked question.
+The list of questions of whether or not you need to get your home furnace fixed by an HVAC Pro could unluckily be a concise one for homeowners, especially if you are in the midst of winter’s cold spell.
+And while a furnace repair may be inevitable, most homeowners are not thrilled to face the reality of having to spend more money on buying a furnace, mainly when the holidays are just around the corner or when a lot of industries are in the slow season.

-The good news is a clanging or banging sound coming from your utility room does not always necessitate a complete overhaul of your furnace.
+The good news is that puddle of water around the furnace does not always necessitate installing a new gas furnace.
 Sometimes all you need are minor repairs that can help your furnace get back on track and withstand the cold winter and hopefully a few more winters before it finally kicks the bucket.
-If you are in total confusion as to what resolution is best for your heating system, these 5 furnace questions should help you take a step back and carefully assess the situation.
+If you are in total confusion as to what resolution is best for your heating system, these 5 furnace questions should help you answer: repair vs replace furnace.

 How OId is the Furnace?